mega-international/audit-everywhere/docs/deployment.md

 ### GraphQL Server Set Up

 A separate backend has to be set up.
 It will be named GraphQLServer further in this article.
 It will have as url: `https://GraphQLserver.mycompany.com`.
-It contains :
+It contains:

 - SSP
 - UAS